pixie-io/docs.px.dev/content/en/installing-pixie/02-setting-up-k8s/01-minikube-setup.md

 ## Deploy Pixie

-Once your cluster is up, follow the [quick-start guide](/installing-pixie/quick-start) to deploy Pixie.
+Once your cluster is up, follow the [install steps](/installing-pixie/install-guides) to deploy Pixie.